RAKWireless/RAK10706-Signal-Meter/SignalMeterTool/README.md

 #### _**This is not an official RAKwireless application!**_
 It was written in my free time and has no official support from RAKwireless.
 It is not fully tested and still has bugs.
 It is tested on Windows 11, on a Linux Ubuntu 24.04 based VM (automatic reconnection doesn't work in the VM) and should work on macOS ????????? (not tested by me).
+It has some experimental support to be used as Meshtastic Signal Tester, but this feature is work in progress.

 # Installation